fa-alvarez/python-examples/README.md

 ### highlight_word.py
 The highlight_word function changes the given word in a sentence to its upper-case version.
 For example, highlight_word("Have a nice day", "nice") returns "Have a NICE day".

+### initials.py
+The initials function returns the initials of the words contained in the phrase received, in upper case.
+For example: "Universal Serial Bus" should return "USB"; "local area network" should return "LAN”.